shibukawa/curl_as_dsl/_doc/index.rst

 Supported Options
 ~~~~~~~~~~~~~~~~~~~~~

 It doens't support fully options of cURL.
-It supports only options for http 1.1.
+It supports only options for http 1.x in the following list:

 .. code-block:: none

-   [usage]
+   [supported options:]

           --basic                             Use HTTP Basic Authentication (H)
           --compressed                        Request compressed response (using deflate or gzip)